Gabriel2409/obsidian_notes/Azure.md

 - Communicate between VMs in the same subnet
 - Communicate between VMs in different subnets in the same network
 - Communicate from VM to Internet (No need to configure a NAT gateway like in other providers.
-It is blocked by defautl though)
+It is blocked by default though)
 - Communicate via Site-to-Site and ExpressRoute connection while using VPN gateways

 Route tables allow us to create User Defined Routes and overwrite system routes to reroute the traffic